![]() |

 this great archive and relate with their own culture.
 This is a remarkable

-diverse panorama, especially, for those who live in New York.
-The program "The Walls of the World" was produced & directed by Bircan Unver, and completed in June 1998, through Queens Public Television facilities Flushing, New York.
-"I am, Voice of the Walls" and biography were written by Bircan Unver, and read by John J. Culkin and Vanessa Cavaco.
+The program "The Walls of the World" was produced & directed by Bircan Ünver, and completed in June 1998, through Queens Public Television facilities Flushing, New York.
+"I am, Voice of the Walls" and biography were written and interviews conducted by Bircan Ünver, and poem narrated by John J. Culkin and Vanessa Cavaco.
+Contact: |

 |